-The number of pixels in a defined area also another term to describe the matrix of a display, borrowed from the computer industry where printers and monitors have a resolution defined as the number of pixels in a defined area.
+The number of pixels in a defined area, also another term to describe the matrix of a display, this bit of LED sign terminology is borrowed from the computer industry where printers and monitors have a resolution defined as the number of pixels in a defined area.
 This is somewhat ambiguous when describing image quality.
 A 16mm 64 x 64 LED display has the same resolution as a 32 mm 64 x 64 display, but the image quality will be affected by the distance the display is viewed from.

 A device that takes input from the controller, typically from an HDMI or DVI input, and converts it into a signal that is sent to the receiver cards that make up a portion of the display.

-A display where the pixels are comprised of red and green LEDs, typically providing nine colors ranging frorn Red, Green and Arnber.
-Popular for a ht period for outdoor use and more popular for indoor displays, tri-color displays typically do not employ any type of shading technology and have similar applications to a monochrome display.
+A display where the pixels are comprised of red and green LEDs, typically providing nine colors ranging from Red, Green, and Amber.
+Popular for outdoor use and more popular for indoor displays, tri-color displays typically do not employ any type of shading technology and have similar applications to a monochrome display.

 Tri-color displays should not be confused with full color displays, as they can only show three distinct colors, not all the colors of the rainbow.
 This is considered an older technology and is rarely offered these days.

 LEDs are brightest when viewed perpendicular to the emitting source and decrease in brightness as the viewing angle increases.
-The viewing angle is defined for both horizontal and vertical angles as the angle at which the intensity has dropped to 50. of the perpendicular brightness.
+In LED terms, the viewing angle is defined for both horizontal and vertical angles as the angle at which the intensity has dropped to 50. of the perpendicular brightness.
 The horizontal viewing angle is typically considered the more important of the two viewing angle specifications.

 The potential difference between two points of a conducting wire carrying a constant current of 1 ampere, when the power dissipated between these points is equal to 1 watt